mathriddle/ColabTurtlePlus/README.md

 Usage
 ----
-In any code cell, import the package using
+In any code cell, import the module using

     from ColabTurtlePlus.Turtle import *